dalenguyen/firebase-wordpress-docs/docs/auth/register-login-form.rst

     [firebase_register required_fields='firstName,lastName,phoneNumber' extra_fields='firstName,lastName,phoneNumber' redirect='/']

-    If you want to send a verification email after user registers, you can add this option: send_email_confirmation=true
+    If you want to send a verification email after user registers, you can add this option: send_email_confirmation=true Remember that if user doesn't verify their email, they won't be allowed to login next time.

 Logout Option
 ----------------------------------